FlowFuse/flowfuse/docs/cloud/introduction.md

 This feature allows a Team Admin to set an additional hostname for an instance.
-This hostname must be on a domain the Team Admin controls and can set up a DNS CNAME entry to point to the correct loadbalancer.
-TODO add IP address when production updated.
+This hostname must be on a domain the Team Admin controls and can set up a DNS CNAME entry to point to the correct loadbalancer, for FlowFuse Cloud this should be `custom-loadbalancer.flowfuse.com`

 ## Removing your account